spielhuus/spielhuus/content/nikolaus/index.md

 +++
 title = 'Das kleine Haus des Nikolaus' description = 'The small house of Nikolaus is a drawing puzzle for children.
 The house must be drawn in a single stroke using eight lines without tracing any line twice.
-To do this, one says, “Das klei-ne Haus des Ni-ko-laus.”' date = 2025-08-13T18:35:00+02:00 draft = false tags = ['graph']
+To do this, one says: “Das klei-ne Haus des Ni-ko-laus.”' date = 2025-08-13T18:35:00+02:00 draft = false tags = ['graph']